andrew henderson menu

 Switzerland is gradually progressing toward building a ‘Crypto Nation’ by attracting crypto businesses from all over the world.

-Another European country on our list is Switzerland, which is known for its banking and finance.
+Another European country on our list is Switzerland, which is known for its banking and finance industry.

 Considering its history, it’s no surprise that it is also home to the ‘Crypto Valley’ – a crypto hub in the low-tax canton, Zug.

-Zug was one of the first places to truly embrace cryptocurrencies by recognizing their potential and that is why plenty of crypto companies decided to set up exchanges there.
+Zug was one of the first places to truly embrace cryptocurrencies by recognising its potential, and that is why plenty of crypto companies decided to set up exchanges there.

 Switzerland classifies cryptocurrency as a private wealth asset – meaning that private investors are exempted from paying capital gains taxes on crypto.